mnms/docs/docs/prerequisite.md

 # 4. Start LightningDB

-LightningDB provides FBCTL that is introduced in [Installation](install-fbctl.md).
-With FBCTL, you can deploy and use LightningDB.
+LightningDB provides LTCLI that is introduced in [Installation](install-ltcli.md).
+With LTCLI, you can deploy and use LightningDB.

 LightningDB supports Zeppelin to provide the convenience of ingestion and querying data of LightningDB.
 About Zeppelin, [Try out with Zeppelin](try-with-zeppelin.md) page provides some guides.